Blog

 It's like a short circuit in your brain that can mess up how your body works.
 Depending on which part of the brain is affected, a stroke can cause problems with speaking, moving or even logical thinking.

-Playing Sudoku and Its Connection to Stroke Recovery
+Playing Challenging Sudoku Puzzles and Its Connection to Stroke Recovery

-While a stroke is more of a physical disability that restricts motor control and the senses, the brain can still benefit from playing games like Sudoku.
-Sudoku Conquest, in particular, is especially convenient for patients with limited limb control since everything in the game can be completed through clicking or tapping.
+While a stroke is more of a physical disability that restricts motor control and the senses, the brain can still benefit from playing games like sudoku.
+Sudoku as a puzzle in particular, is especially convenient for patients with limited limb control since everything in the game can be completed through clicking or tapping.

-One of the biggest benefits of Sudoku is that they're not as physically demanding as other types of games, which require reflexes and great hand-eye coordination.
-To play Sudoku is to play a simple game of filling in cells with numbers, where you can exercise your problem-solving skills in a calm manner that fits your own pace.
+One of the biggest benefits of sudoku is that it's not physically demanding to play, unlike most modern games which require reflexes and great hand-eye coordination.
+To play sudoku is to solve a puzzle that simply consists of filling in cells with numbers, where you can exercise your problem-solving skills in a calm manner that fits your own pace.

 Neurological Conditions